canalplus/rx-player/doc/api/Miscellaneous/Deprecated_APIs.md

 We thus plan to remove that API completely without replacing it.
 If that's a problem for you, please open an issue.

-### getNativeTextTrack

-`getNativeTextTrack` returned the first `TextTrack` element attached to the media element or `null ` if it did not exist.

-This API was originally created to allow users to manipulate the `TextTrack` element themselves.
-For example, to "catch" cues as they appear and display them differently.

-What changed is that we now have two text track modes:

-- `html`, which allow advanced subtitle management
-- `native`, the old mode, which display subtitles natively through a `TextTrack` element.

-This API will only return an element for the `native` mode, but none for the `html` mode because its element is not attached to the media element.

-We heavily insist on people wanting advanced usecases to use the `html` mode, as many formatting options do not work in `native` mode.

-As we considered that `getNativeTextTrack` API was more confusing than it was helpful in our current API, we decided to deprecate it.
-Do not hesitate to open an issue if you use this API.

 ### getImageTrackData

 `getImageTrackData` has been deprecated like most API related to BIF thumbnail